RonnyOtieno20/alx-pre_course/0x01-git/README.md

-This is a readme file for this project
+I have updated the readme file